 Getting rid of cactus is achieved by one of the two options.
 The first option, which is the most common and safest, is to use an excellent herbicide product.
 The other method is manual removal.
 You have to choose but that depends on the size or number of cactus to eliminate out of the view.

 Some of the things you may need in order to completely remove cactus must be gathered beforehand.
 If you go for chemical eradication, a herbicide product and spray bottle are required.
 Take note, many herbicides come in spray bottle these days so better choose than one.
-For manual removal, shovel, chainsaw, axe, tweezers, garden gloves and shears are needed.
-A few of those can be also a good help when using a herbicide.

 It is optional to wear thick clothes and mask.
 But to ensure you don’t get pricked, choose a more appropriate outfit when you schedule a day to get rid of cactus.